RJGATON007/hr-payroll/readme.rst

 admin11

 - You might as well use Laragon instead of Xampp for local development. xampp may cause errors when running the mysql and apache
-- Laragon is better than xampp. xampp is trash!
+- Laragon is better than xampp.